 READ ALSO: Heightened Industrial Demand Boosts New Lease Rates

-The industrial project is the largest option near the Port of Charleston for companies looking for an intermodal distribution point in the Southeast region, noted Stonemont Financial Group’s Managing Principal & Chief Executive Officer, Zack Markwell, in a prepared statement.
+The industrial project is the largest option near the Port of Charleston for companies looking for an intermodal distribution point in the Southeast region, Stonemont Managing Principal & CEO Zack Markwell said in a prepared statement.

 Earlier this month, Avison Young was tapped as leasing agent in charge of another industrial property under development in the Charleston area.
 The firm will market for lease a 545,000-square-foot project in Ridgeville, S.C., that is part of Camp Hall Commerce Park, a 6,800-acre master-planned development.